BolajiAyodeji/Blogposts/ck1t37464002mkts1oywwcyth.md

 ----

-You might have noticed this section at the top of your GitHub repositories that give you an overview of languages contained in the repository
+You might have noticed this section at the top of your GitHub repositories that give you an overview of languages contained in the repository.

 ![](https://cdn-images-1.medium.com/max/800/1*FWBD77YB6yedoMIc04BSOA.png)

 Well, GitHub uses the open-source [Linguist library](https://github.com/github/linguist) to determine file languages for syntax highlighting and repository statistics.
-Language statistics will update after you push changes to your default branch (which is usually `master`).
+Language statistics will update after you push changes to your default branch (which is usually `main`).

-## What is GitHub Linguist?

 > GitHub Linguist is a library that is used on GitHub.com to detect blob languages, ignore binary or vendored files, suppress generated files in diffs, and generate language breakdown graphs. - GitHub Linguist Docs